How fit to you need to be to go sea kayaking?

 Single kayaks have a recommended weight range.
 If you are at the top of that range, you will find the kayak very unstable and wobbly.
 If you are a well-practised kayaker, that is not a problem, but if you are a novice, you will feel uncomfortable.
 How comfortable and stable you are in the kayak depends on your flexibility, mobility, balance and core strength.

 If you are heavy, but fit (see above), we can find a kayak for you that suits you.
-If you are heavy and don’t exercise regularly, you will find kayaking very difficult and possibly uncomfortable, but you might still find it enjoyable in a double kayak for a half day.
+If you are heavy and don’t exercise regularly, you may find kayaking difficult and possibly uncomfortable, but you might enjoy it in a double kayak for a half day.

 It all also depends where your weight is sitting.
 If you have very wide hips or big thighs, that might be more difficult to accommodate than a big belly.
-However the big belly might indicate that your core strength is insufficient.
+However the big belly might indicate that you find sitting upright difficult.

 We can find a boat for most leg lengths, it might be tight though, as the space for your feet decreases with length in the boat.